Driving on a Suspended or Revoked License

 We have decades of experience providing high-quality criminal defense and driver's license reinstatement services in the Chicagoland area and throughout Illinois.
 Our license reinstatement attorneys can review your Illinois Secretary of State driving record to determine the best course of action.

 If possible, we can assist in clearing the suspension or revocation prior to appearing in court on a driving on suspended or revoked license charge.
 At a minimum, reinstating your driving privileges can be used as mitigation in court, resulting in a more favorable resolution of your case.
 In some instances, walking into court with a clear license may even result in a full dismissal of the charge.
+It is important to note that you are not eligible for an administrative hearing with the Secretary of State if you have a case pending in court.
+The case must be resolved first.

 The defense lawyers at The Davis Law Group, P.C. represent clients charged with driving on a suspended or revoked license throughout Illinois, including Cook County, Lake County, and DuPage County.
 Our office will aggressively work to completely avoid or lessen the negative impact these serious charges may have on your life and driving privileges.
 By clearing your suspension prior to court, negotiating a favorable plea disposition, or taking your case to trial, our attorneys will provide you with experienced and professional representation.